yysun/apprun/README.md

 ```
 npm test
 ```
-Unit tests can serve as the functional specifications.
+Unit tests can serve as functional specifications.

-Finally, to build optimized js files to dist folder by run:
+Finally, to build optimized js files to the dist folder, just run:
 ```
 npm run build
 ```